"Dear Mr. President": 11-year-old tells Trump "We will not back down"

 “Dear Mr. President”: 11-year-old tells Trump “We will not back down”

-Editor’s note: It strikes us as a raw deal that kids can’t vote for president, even though they’re perhaps more impacted by presidential policies than any other age group.
-We were reminded of this unfairness when the letter below to Donald Trump came to our attention.
-It’s written by Addie Bean, an 11-year-old in Denver who put pen to paper on inauguration night and finished after marching on Saturday.
-Addie reminds us of one of our core missions here at The Indy: To help amplify the voices of people who often go unheard.
-She inspired our new project, which we’re calling “Dear Mr. President.”
-From time to time, we’ll be publishing kids’ letters to Donald Trump in hopes that he hears young people and considers their concerns and dreams.
-We invite submissions from writers 18 or younger.
+Editor’s note: When we received the letter below, we were reminded of one of our core missions here at The Indy: to help amplify the voices of people who often go unheard.
+Kids have no right to vote on who occupies the White House, yet are most affected both by the example set by the president and the policies he promotes.
+Addie Bean, an 11-year-old in Denver, put pen to paper on inauguration night and finished after marching on Saturday.
+Her letter inspired our new project, which we’re calling “Dear Mr. President.”
+From time to time, we’ll be publishing kids’ letters to Donald Trump.
+We invite letters from writers 18 or younger.
 Please tell us your name, age, city and anything else we should know about you, and email to tips@coloradoindependent.com with “Dear Mr. President” in the subject line.
-The views expressed in “Dear Mr. President” are those of the letter writers and not The Colorado Independent.
+And please keep submissions under 500 words.
+“Dear Mr. President” is to be a platform for kids and young people to express a range of views.
+The opinions expressed are those of the letter writers and not The Colorado Independent.

 Dear Donald Trump,